 "Half of all home fire deaths result from fires reported between 11 p.m. and 7 a.m., when people are most likely to be asleep," said Judy Comoletti, NFPA's divisional manager of public education.
 "That's why having a working smoke alarm in every bedroom is so important.
 In the event of a fire, working smoke alarms give people the time needed to escape safely."

 Having a working smoke alarm cuts the risk of dying in a home fire in half.
 However, two-thirds of U.S. home fire deaths occur in homes with no smoke alarms or no working smoke alarms.

 "Domino's stores across the country look forward to teaming up with their local fire departments and NFPA every year, as the Fire Prevention Week program is a great way to educate customers about fire safety," said Jenny Fouracre, Domino's spokeswoman.
 "The program is a fun and exciting way to reinforce the importance of having working smoke alarms."

 - Install a smoke alarm in every bedroom, outside each sleeping area and on every level of your home, including the basement.
 (Larger homes may need more alarms.)

 - Test your smoke alarms monthly to make sure they're working.

 - Replace all smoke alarms in your home every 10 years.

 - Create a home fire escape plan that includes two ways out of each room and a meeting place outside in front of the home.

-- Practice your plan with all members of your household twice a year.
+- Practice your plan with all members of your household.

 - Learn the emergency number for your fire department.